 This unique Heatherlea holiday has been carefully designed as a complete tour, giving you all the birds, Europe’s best cetacean searching, the magnificent volcanic scenery and the best geological sites in an unforgettable and thorough exploration of this remote northern wilderness.

 This holiday represents exceptional value for a very comprehensive tour - don’t miss it!

-Fly to Iceland from London and transfer from Keflavík airport to Snæfellsnes, birding en route.
+After relaxing in our VIP complimentary airport lounge, we fly from London to Iceland, then transfer from Keflavík airport to Snæfellsnes, birding en route.
 Great Northern and Red-throated Divers, Ptarmigan and Slavonian Grebe are all possible.
 Hotel in West Iceland.

 The majestic scenery of Snæfellsnes provides perfect introduction to Iceland and a remarkable backdrop for our first day in the field.
 Seabirds provide a focus, and we expect to find Brunnich's Guillemot and other auks.
 Waders are everywhere including the Icelandic race of Black-tailed Godwit, and we will get good views of Red-necked Phalarope, Glaucous and Iceland Gulls.
 Hotel in West Iceland.

 We take our first boat trip amidst the islands of Breiðafjörður.
 White-tailed eagle is a distinct possibility and we have the chance of finding porpoises or seals as well.
 Later we head north with a good chance of encountering White-tailed Eagle.
 We also look for Ptarmigan, Harlequin Duck, Pink-footed Goose, more white-winged gulls, and a chance of the elusive Arctic Fox in the field margins, or amongst the array of wild flowers.
 Hotel in North Iceland in a wonderful location overlooking the highest peaks in this part of Iceland, with Short-eared Owls quartering the fields.